14islands/14islands-com-v2/app/blog/_drafts/2016-02-29-why-we-chose-react-for-hybrid-app.md

 </div>
 {% endhighlight %}

-## Native wrapping
+### Animating with React

+For someone who is used to adding classes or modifying styles manually this can be a bit uncomfortable.
+We have to take a step back and let React handle all updates of the DOM.

+*Most popular animation libraries will access the DOM directly so be careful with what you chose.*

+Luckily the React team has already provided us with the [ReactCSSTransitionGroup](https://facebook.github.io/react/docs/animation.html){:target="_blank"} which solves the most common scenario of applying animation classes and adding/removing animating elements from the DOM.
+We used this component for all page transitions in the App.

+## Wrapping it up
-We used Apache Cordova to package the app for iOS and Android.
+We used [Apache Cordova](https://cordova.apache.org/){:target="_blank"} to package the app for iOS and Android.
 We've used it before and it's fairly straight forward.

 It comes with a bunch of useful plugins that expose a JavaScript API to access certain native features.
 As an example, we used the [Statusbar plugin](https://github.com/apache/cordova-plugin-statusbar){:target="_blank"} to change the color of the native statusbar during runtime.

 {% include post-image.html alt="Crodova statusbar plugin" src="/images/blog/why-react/statusbar.jpg" margin="both" ratio="3_1" %}

-### Scroll events in iOS
 Since iOS 8 we finally have access to scroll events during scrolling inertia (the scrolling motion that continues after release of the touch). **This is not the case using the old UIWebView which is still default in Cordova.**

 There is an official [cordova plugin for the new WKWebView](https://github.com/apache/cordova-plugin-wkwebview-engine){:target="_blank"} for iOS 9 users.
-However, you are not able to use XHR from the file:// protocol without CORS enabled which prevented us from using it.
+However, its not able to use XHR from the file:// protocol without CORS enabled which prevented us from using it.

 ## Summary